 Cesar Chavez was a Mexican-American labor leader and civil rights activist who dedicated his life to la causa (the cause) – that is, improving living and working conditions for US farm workers.
 He was inspired by Mahatma Gandhi to act through nonviolent resistance, achieving pay raises and improved conditions during the 1960s and 1970s.
 He also founded the National Farm Workers Association (now the United Farm Workers).
 Chavez was an prolific figure in the Chicano Movement of the 1960s, and his legacy is a critical part of Chicano identity across the country and especially in California.

-Be sure to check out the Cesar Chavez Parade & Festival this Saturday, April 9 in San Francisco’s Mission District.
+Be sure to check out the Cesar Chavez Parade & Festival on Saturday, April 29, 2023 in San Francisco’s Mission District.